 Important: Due to the coronavirus, in-person exit interviews are no longer being held.
 However, graduating students are still required to complete the online exit interview provided by Heartland ECSI.
 Failure to complete an online exit interview will result in a hold on your transcript and diploma.

-All students who are planning to graduate in August 2020 who have borrowed Perkins, Nursing, Law School, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online exit interview prior to leaving the University.
-Notifications will be e-mailed in late July from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI website to complete the online exit interview.
+All students who are planning to graduate in December 2020 who have borrowed Perkins, Nursing, Law School, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online exit interview prior to leaving the University.
+Notifications will be e-mailed in November from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI website to complete the online exit interview.
 A guide on the Federal student loan exit interview process is provided below.

 Note: Failure to complete an exit interview will result in a hold on your transcript and diploma.
 If you have any questions, call the Office of Student Services at 617-552-3300 or 800-294-0294 and ask to speak with a member of the Loan Repayment staff.